Apartments Rental in Phuket

 Issues with landlords can also arise when making a deposit and advance payment.
 Some unscrupulous landlords may try to find reasons not to return the deposit upon checkout.
 Avoid unpleasant situations by choosing reliable sources for apartment rentals.

-If there’s no response, escalate through other channels: contact the agents through whom you rented the apartment.
-As a last resort, you can mention the tourist police.
-They may not always take direct action, but often just a phone call from them resolves the issue.
+• If there is no response, use other channels: contact the agents through whom you rented the apartment.
+As a last resort, you can mention contacting the Tourist Police.
+They may not always take direct action, but often even a phone call from them can resolve the issue.

-To avoid problems (especially with deposit returns), take video recordings upon move-in and move-out (including water and electricity meters), ask for a receipt or rental agreement, and keep all messages, payment receipts, and other documents.
+To avoid problems (especially with getting your deposit back): take videos when moving in and moving out (including water and electricity meters), ask for a receipt or contract, and keep all correspondence, payment receipts, and other documents.

 Since Phuket is an exotic island, insects and reptiles sometimes enter homes.
-If you prefer to avoid unexpected encounters, we recommend renting apartments rather than villas.
-In the resort areas and high-rise buildings, you’ll encounter much less wildlife.
+If you want to avoid unexpected encounters, we recommend renting apartments rather than villas.
+In resort areas and multi-story buildings, wildlife is much less common.

 We hope that with our recommendations, you’ll find the perfect accommodation where you’ll feel comfortable and safe.